2006–07 FA Cup: Third round proper

-This round marks the entry of the top-flight teams to the competition.
-Matches were played on the weekend of Saturday, 6 January 2007.
+This round marks the point at which the Premier League and Football League Championship teams entered the competition.
 The draw was made on 3 December 2006 by Amir Khan and Ricky Hatton, adjudicated by Trevor Brooking, and televised live on BBC One.
+Conference National (Step 5) sides Aldershot Town and Tamworth were the lowest-ranked teams in the round and the last non-league clubs left in the competition.

-Replays were held in the week of 16 and 17 January, with the exception of the Luton – QPR replay, which was postponed due to a waterlogged pitch.
+Matches were played on the weekend of Saturday, 6 January 2007 with replays taking place during the week of 16 and 17 January (with the exception of the Luton – QPR replay, which was postponed due to a waterlogged pitch).

 Fourth round proper

 Matches played on weekend of Saturday, 27 January 2007.
 The draw was made on 8 January by Hope Powell and Faye White, adjudicated by Trevor Brooking, and televised live on BBC Two and Sky Sports News.
+League Two sides Barnet and Bristol Rovers were the lowest-ranked teams in the round.

 Fifth round proper

 Matches played on the weekend of Saturday, 17 February 2007.
 The draw took place on Monday, 29 January 2007 and was made by Darren Campbell and Roger Black, adjudicated by Trevor Brooking, and televised live on BBC Two and Sky Sports News.
+The round featured ten clubs from the Premier League and six from the Football League Championship.